 Importance of access to port of Rotterdam

 Good accessibility and a good connection with the hinterland are very important for the port of Rotterdam.
 By road, by rail and by water.
 For this reason, the Port of Rotterdam Authority is investing in the Theemswegtracé, along with the Government and the European Union.
 The Port of Rotterdam Authority is coordinating and realising the project in conjunction with ProRail.
-The Ministry of Infrastructure and the Environment is preparing the decision process.
+The Ministry of Infrastructure and the Environment made the decision to build the Theemswegtracé.

 A description of the project, the procedure and all documents can be found at www.platformparticipatie.nl(only in Dutch)